evaportelance/HEC-NLP/README.md

 # HEC-NLP

-Welcome to the course repo for MATH 60621A of HEC Montréal.
-You will find assignments and all weekly exercises in this repo.
+Welcome to the course repo for MATH 60621/60621A of HEC Montréal.
+You will find course info, assignments and all weekly exercises in this repo.
 In preparation for the course please follow the instructions below.
 All coding will be done in Python.

 ## Course setup and requirements